HackFrostNL/dev-bootcamp-v1.0/docs/src/example-portfolio/running-locally.md

 Instructions taken from [here](https://flask.palletsprojects.com/en/2.0.x/installation/), if you run into any issues might be good to reference this as well.

-1. Make sure your terminal is in the right directory, otherwise none of commands will function correctly!
+1. Make sure your terminal is in the right directory, otherwise none of the commands will function correctly!

 ```sh
 cd path/to/example-portfolio